th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/1-base-system/_index.md

 Th2 is running over Kubernetes and Cassandra clusters.

-Kubernetes is needed as environment for th2 components.
-Th2 is microservices framework, so any component of th2 is some piece of logic, no more.
-With Kubernetes all pieces of th2 logic can be freely created, destroyed, and updated.
+Kubernetes is needed as an environment for th2 components.
+Th2 is microservices framework, so any component of th2 is a piece of logic, no more.
+With Kubernetes all the pieces of the th2 logic can be freely created, destroyed, and updated.

 Cassandra plays role of data storage for th2.
-It is NoSQL distributed database with high performance.
+It is a NoSQL distributed database with high performance.
 So the storage is quite flexible for your needs.

 ## Common tools

-Independetntly of how you are going to run fundamental system, you will need some tools to interact with it.
-Interaction with Cassandra and Kubernetes is really needed for the process of th2 configuration.
-And in future it can be useful for possible debug.
+Independetntly of how you are going to run the fundamental system, you will need some tools to interact with it.
+Interaction with Cassandra and Kubernetes is needed for the process of th2 configuration.
+It can also be useful for possible debugging.

 | Tool    | Version         |
 | ------- | --------------- |